 A Few Examples of Obsolete Laws

-However, the old covenant system had not just sin offerings but also many other sacrifices, such as fellowship offerings, grain offerings and thank offerings.
-Did Christ also fulfill the symbolism of these offerings?
-These sacrifices are no longer necessary.
-The food and drink offerings and ceremonial washings were “external regulations applying until the time of the new order" (Heb.
-9:10).
+However, the old covenant system had not just sin offerings, but also many other sacrifices, such as fellowship offerings, grain offerings and thank offerings.
+Christ fulfilled the symbolism of these offerings, too, and they are no longer necessary.
+The food and drink offerings and ceremonial washings were “external regulations applying until the time of the new order” (Hebrews 9:10).
 Jesus Christ brought that “new order” — the new covenant, the new agreement we have with God.

 The first Christians continued to participate in temple rituals for several decades, as long as the temple existed, but the point made in Hebrews is that these rituals were not necessary even when the temple stood and the Levitical priests were offering sacrifices.
 By his death on the cross, Jesus Christ had abolished those ritual commands.

-2. What did God command the Israelites to wear on their garments?
-Num.
-15:38.
+3. What did God command the Israelites to wear on their garments?
+Numbers 15:38.
 What was the purpose of this law?
 Verse 39.

 All the people were required to observe this custom showing their devotion to God.
 This command was not directly related to the priests, Levites, tabernacle or sacrifices.
-It was a helpful worship custom.
+It was a helpful worship custom for daily life.